Battle of Corregidor (1945): Aftermath

 The coordinated triphibious American assault to recapture Corregidor left the 503rd PRCT with 169 dead and 531 wounded.
 The 34th Infantry Regiment suffered 38 killed and 153 wounded.
 Of the 2,065 men of both lifts by the 503rd PRCT, three men suffered parachute malfunctions, and two men who collided with buildings died.
 Eight men were killed either in the air or before they were able to get free of their chutes, a further 50 were wounded in the air or upon landing.
 Several men were missing in action at the drop.
 The total injuries (not by wounding) on the drop were 210.

 Japanese sources have estimated that there were about 6,700 Japanese on the island when the 503rd PRCT and 34th Infantry landed, of which only 50 survived.
 Another 19 were taken prisoner, and 20 Japanese holdouts surfaced after the war on 1 January 1946.

+In April 1945, eight weeks after Corregidor was recaptured, three soldiers from the Agricultural and Mechanical College of Texas (now Texas A&M University) "Mustered on the Rock" and wrote letters to E. E. McQuillen – Executive Secretary of the school's alumni association, The Association of Former Students – detailing the events.
+In 1942, Brigadier General George F. Moore, a 1908 graduate of Texas A&M, was the American artillery commander on Corregidor.
+With the help of Major Tom Dooley, of A&M's class of 1935, Moore gathered the names of 25 other Aggies for a customary school muster on 21 April – San Jacinto Day in Texas, the anniversary of the Battle of San Jacinto whereby Texas gained its independence from Mexico.
+The Aggies were unable to muster physically, and only 12 of the 25 survived the battle and the subsequent prisoner of war camps.
+Still, the story inspired the nation, and McQuillen renamed the 21 April event Aggie Muster and began to transform it into what it is known today.
+On 21 April 1946 – the first such day after the war – 128 Aggies gathered on the island for Muster and to remember their fallen comrades.
+MacArthur also sent a message that day praising the bravery of Texas A&M soldiers who had given their lives on Corregidor and elsewhere.

-Corregidor today is a tourist destination in the Philippines.
-Over the years, most of the decrepit artillery pieces and significant battle sites on the island have been restored as important historical landmarks.
+Today, Corregidor is a tourist destination in the Philippines.
+Over the years, most of the island's decrepit artillery pieces and significant battle sites have been restored as important historical landmarks.